-present the IV estimates of spillovers on private school students as a function of the number of voucher students received by the school in Table A.6, and again find no impact on the test scores of students who started out in private schools.32 While set in India, these results are consistent with those reported in Angrist and Lang (2004) who similarly find negligible impacts on white students from the school desegregation conducted under the Boston Metco Program.
+Since this is endogenous, we first construct a measure of "potential exposure to voucher students" for each private school (in both treatment and control villages) as the number of voucher applicants for whom it is the nearest private school.
+We then construct an instrumental variable for the number of voucher-winning students who join any given private school by interacting the "potential exposure" with the (randomly-determined) fraction of these students who win a voucher.
+The instrument will take a value of zero for all private schools in control villages (where no vouchers were awarded), and can vary across private schools in treatment villages.
+We present the IV estimates of spillovers on private school students as a function of the number of voucher students received by the school in Table A.5, and again find no impact on the test scores of students who started out in private schools.
+While set in India, these results are consistent with those reported in Angrist and Lang (2004) who similarly find negligible impacts on white students from the school desegregation conducted under the Boston Metco Program.

-Taken together, our results suggest that the positive test score effects for voucher winners are not achieved at the cost of negative outcomes for any other group of students who may have been indirectly affected by the voucher program.
+Taken together, our results suggest that the (small) test score gains for voucher winners are not achieved at the cost of negative outcomes for any other group of students who may have been indirectly affected by the voucher program.
 Of course, our results do not imply that peer effects and sorting never matter for evaluations of school choice.
-But they do suggest more broadly that while spillovers are an important theoretical concern in the school choice literature, they do not appear to be empirically first-order in our context, and may not be so for lottery-based studies of school choice in programs that do not allow private schools to select students.33
+But they do suggest more broadly that while spillovers are an important theoretical concern in the school choice literature, they do not appear to be empirically first-order in our context, and may not be so for lottery-based studies of school choice in programs that do not allow private schools to select students.31